Vashidiwakar/Multiple-Sparse-Bayesian-Learning/README.md

-# MSBL: Multiple Sparse Bayesian Learning with SBL Comparison
+# MSBL: Multiple Sparse Bayesian Learning

 This repository provides a MATLAB implementation based on the paper:
 **"An Empirical Bayesian Strategy for Solving the Simultaneous Sparse Approximation Problem"**